jgiboney/ITC-366/README.md

 ## Linux OR Mac Recommended

 - It is highly recommended that you use a Linux or Mac machine to setup the following
-- If you do not have one, you can install a Linux virtual machine inside VMware and setup everything within the vm
+- If you do not have one, you can install a Linux virtual machine inside VMware and setup everything using the vm

-# Part One
+# Pre-requisites

 ## Install AWS Command Line Tool and Terraform

-- Open (WSL) Ubuntu - or your command prompt on Linux/Mac
+- Open Command Prompt in Ubuntu - or your command prompt on Linux/Mac
 - Add unzip
     - ```sudo apt install unzip -y```
 - Install [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html)